postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_apis.md

 Specify a name for your API.

-**Note:** You can create an API only when you are signed in and the sync is connected.
+**Note:** You can create an API only when you are signed in and online.

 Alternatively, you can also create an API from your workspace in the web dashboard as illustrated in the following screen: